 What's in a Name?

 Come to Little Corn Island and step back in time on an island in the Caribbean Sea.
-Here it is like the Caribbean was 50 years ago.
+Here it is like the Caribbean was 60 years ago.
 Close your eyes, listening to the waves and you can easily imagine being stranded on a tropical island (but, with at least a few creature comforts).
-Little Corn Beach and Bungalow’s restaurant and cabins are named after famous shipwrecks, lost jungle explorers (our garden located master suites) and overturned boats in honor of the stranded retro feel.
+Little Corn Island Beach and Bungalow’s restaurant (The Turned Turtle) and cabins are named after famous shipwrecks, lost jungle explorers (our garden located master suites) and overturned boats in honor of the stranded retro feel.

-Beach located “Master Suite Gulliver’s”are our nicest beach front cabins, there are four of them named:
+Beach located “Master Suite Gulliver's”are our largest ammenity filled beach front Bungalows, there are four identical bungalows named:

 In 1914 famous explorer Ernest Shackleton set off to cross the arctic via the south pole.
 Stranded in the early ice pack, his ship the Endurance was eventually crushed.
 He and his crew endured a long polar winter on the ice, an 800 mile open boat journey and were eventually rescued.
 One of the all time great leadership and survival tales.
 You will be comforted to know, that on LCI the temperature always seems to be about 82 degrees F. So unlike Shackleton, you won’t need your walrus hide coat.